sysdiglabs/terraform-aws-secure-for-cloud/modules/infrastructure/permissions/org-management/README.md

 # AWS Organizational Secure for Cloud Role

-Role in the organizational **managed account** with the required permissions for threat-detection and image scanning modules to work properly.
+The aim of this module is to manage the organizational **managed account** required role and permissions for threat-detection and image scanning modules to work properly.

+1. Enables Cloudtrail SNS subscription permissions through a role specified within the Sysdig Secure workload **member account**
+2. Creates a role in the organizational **managed account** with the required permissions

 * Threat-Detection through [cloud-connector](https://github.com/sysdiglabs/terraform-aws-secure-for-cloud/tree/master/modules/services/cloud-connector).
   * S3 Get and List permissions in order to fetch the events